America’s Most Expensive Small Towns Provide a Charming Escape

 A quaint college town, Laramie has quickly risen to become one of the best places to live in Wyoming.
 It offers incredible outdoor recreation in the Snowy Range Mountains and Medicine Bow-Routt National Forest, not to mention its small-town, frontier charm.

-Laramie is steeped in history as well, home to more than 20 National Register sites and has some of the most important cultural events in the state of Wyoming, like the rodeo, live music and sporting events.
+Laramie is steeped in history as well, it is home to more than 20 National Register sites and has some of the most important cultural events in the state of Wyoming, like the rodeo, live music and sporting events.

 Why Dickinson Is Worth the Splurge